Recycle and re-use: how we’ll go for it, together with you

 A second life for valuable materials

 Our network installations also create a lot of waste.
 These are often very valuable materials, however, and it would be a shame not to give them a second life.
 That is precisely why the MIDAS project has been running at Proximus for several years.
-By this means, 680 tons of copper cable were re-used in 2019 alone.
+By this means, 993 tons of copper cable were recovered in 2020 alone.
 In addition, thousands of tons of electronic equipment were recycled.
 Such things as iron, small electronic equipment, and large electrical scrap.
 All these valuable materials are put back onto the market for re-use elsewhere.

 Even when we say goodbye to a building after years of loyal service, we focus on recycling and re-use.
 Specialized subcontractors get to work on removing all the material that is present.
 This takes into account the local legislation on recycling, renovation, and the ecological processing of waste.
 We then check whether everything is in line with our objectives by means of a comprehensive report on the amounts of waste and the methods of processing used.